 This results in the plaques that are most commonly associated with psoriasis.
 The attacks on the skin cells also cause red, inflamed areas of skin to develop.

 Some people inherit genes that make them more likely to develop psoriasis.
-If you have an immediate family member with the skin condition, your risk for developing psoriasis is higher.
-However, the percentage of people who have psoriasis and a genetic predisposition is small.
-Approximately 2 to 3 percent of people with the gene develop the condition, according to the National Psoriasis Foundation.
+If you have an immediate family member with the skin condition, you are at an

 Two tests or examinations may be necessary to diagnose psoriasis.

-Most doctors are able to make a diagnosis with a simple physical exam.
+Most doctors can make a diagnosis with a simple physical exam.
 Symptoms of psoriasis are typically evident and easy to distinguish from other conditions that may cause similar symptoms.

 During this exam, be sure to show your doctor all areas of concern.
 In addition, let your doctor know if any family members have the condition.

-If the symptoms are unclear or if your doctor wants to confirm their suspected diagnosis, they may take a small sample of skin.
+If your symptoms are unclear, or if your doctor wants to confirm their suspected diagnosis, they may take a small sample of your skin.
 This is known as a biopsy.

 External “triggers” may start a new bout of psoriasis.
-These triggers aren’t the same for everyone.
+These triggers are not the same for everyone.
 They may also change over time for you.

 The most common triggers for psoriasis include:

 Unusually high stress may trigger a flare-up.
 If you learn to reduce and manage your stress, you can reduce and possibly prevent flare-ups.

 An accident, cut, or scrape may trigger a flare-up.
-Shots, vaccines, and sunburns can also trigger a new outbreak.
+Injections, vaccines, and sunburns can also trigger a new outbreak.

 Some medications are considered psoriasis triggers.
 These medications include: